mishpajz-FIT/BI-AAG/README.md

 # BI-AAG

+This repository was created as a part of my 'Automata and grammars' course at FIT CTU.

 This course focuses on automata theory and formal languages.

-This repository contains an implementation of some algorithms for finite automata in C++ for a homework task.
+The repository contains an implementation of some algorithms for finite automata in C++ for a homework task.

 ### Task assignment